 Happy was I last Saturday night that the production found its way to the Dorothy Chandler Pavilion with its stage illusions intact and ready to seduce a very willing audience at LA Opera.

 Pasadena Museum of Modern Art.
 Still, it’s one of the coolest places to go to.
 I was there last Friday evening when they had poet readings given by Red Hen Press.
 Red Hen is a local non-profit publisher.

-As an Art and Music Library, The Brand Library has Galleries and a Recital Hall, where art exhibitions are hosted and classical concert performances are given.
+The Brand Library has Art Galleries and a Recital Hall, where art exhibitions are hosted and classical concert performances are given.
 The setting is surrounded by a magnificent verdant park, hiking trails, and a Japanese garden.
-So not only does it foster beauty and literacy but it inspires intellectual curiosity and stimulates the imagination.
-My, oh my, a treasure for my heart and mind!

 For Christmas I received a little fictional bon bon for the discerning literary palate.
 As my friend pointed out, Griffin and Sabine by Nick Bantock is a trilogy of strange and delightful images, and a story-line with a mystery.

 I left with a glimpse of the past and thought of how I like those who came before me, came to Southern California for the good life.